This family-friendly vegetarian Italian Caprese pasta salad takes only 5 ingredients and 15 min to make - Perfect for a quick summer meal!

-This classic Italian caprese pasta is an easy, light and quick meal that never disappoints.
+This classic Italian Caprese pasta salad is an easy, light and quick meal that never disappoints.

 Red tomato, green basil, white mozzarella - Basically the Italian flag served on the plate!